Skip to main content

 1 credit course

 Over the four years of coursework, students will be expected to communicate orally and interact spontaneously.
 They will listen in order to understand the communicated message.
 Students will plan and write coherent texts to communicate the message.
 Students will read a variety of texts, for various purposes, and demonstrate understanding orally, in writing or visually.
 They will demonstrate a general knowledge of francophone cultures and apply knowledge of francophone cultures to interactions with others.
+The focus of class time will be oral communication then reading and writing.
+Students are assessed according to message, fluency and accuracy.

 French Language Arts